grandchild/linux_installer/README.md

 ### Images

-The `splash.bmp` image is shown on the left-hand side of the language-, welcome- and success-/failure screens, and needs to be a vertical 164×314 pixels in size.
+The `splash.bmp` image is shown on the left-hand side of the language-, welcome- and success-/failure screens, and should be a vertical 164×314 pixels in size.
 The *right side* of the image should connect well with the `window.background` color (currently plain white `#ffffff`).

-The `banner.bmp` image is shown on the top of all other screens and needs to be a horizontal 497×60 pixels in size.
+The `banner.bmp` image is shown on the top of all other screens and should be a horizontal 497×60 pixels in size.
 The *bottom* of the image should connect well with the `window.background` color like above.